vitosamson/modlogs/ModeratorInstructions.md

 ### Specific user

 Use this report type to get a more detailed report on a specific user.
-In addition to the total number of removals, it will give the percentage of removals to total contributions as well as the latest comment and submission.

-Due to limits of the Reddit API, this is limited to a maximum period of 3 months.
+It returns a list of removed content, the total number of removals, and the percentage of removals to contributions (contributions are limited to 3 months due to limits of the Reddit API, so this percentage may be inaccurate for periods of greater than 3 months).

 Example message body: